4ndrewchin/cryptoproject/README.md

 ```

 ### Future Work
-We plan to create a simple text-based GUI using the ncurses API.
+Create an interpreter with a simple text-based GUI using the ncurses API that factors numbers that are entered.